Be it the savviest tech product or the candy you get in your neighborhood shop or even you, yourself – everything is a

 What is Branding?

-Branding process means sending a message to the world about who you are and what you stand for.
-The idea behind this is to make people understand what your name, product or service is, and to present it in such a way so that they want it or aspire for it.
+The branding process means sending a message to the world about who you are and what you stand for.
+The idea behind this is to make people understand what your name, product, or service is, and to present it in such a way so that they want it or aspire for it.

 In other words, branding is an exercise that creates a lasting impression on the market.
-It helps customers organize their knowledge and feelings about your brand in such a way so that they recall your brand in a positive way.
+It helps customers organize their knowledge and feelings about their brand in such a way so that they recall your brand in a positive way.

 In simple terms, Branding is all about adding Value to Your Product without Changing It.